mickymacirl/CI-P2-Fruit/TESTING.md

 1. Open the corresponding browser and open the Match 2 Fruit Game website.
 2. Navigate to the Game page.
-3. Disable the Javascript function using the corresponding method in choosen browser.
+3. Disable the Javascript function using the corresponding method in the choosen browser.

 **Expected:**

-The page will display a message saying, "This game requires JavaScript to work.
+The page will display a message saying, **"This game requires JavaScript to work.
 Your browser does not support JavaScript or it is disabled.
-Try to enable JavaScript.".
+Try to enable JavaScript."**.

 **Actual:**

-The page displays a message saying, ""This game requires JavaScript to work.
+The page displays a message saying, **"This game requires JavaScript to work.
 Your browser does not support JavaScript or it is disabled.
-Try to enable JavaScript.".
+Try to enable JavaScript."**.

 ![Disable Javascript Message](/assets/readme/disablejsrm.jpg)